Anant/Cassandra.Toolkit/setup/setup.recommendations.md

 # Recommendations
+All the tools in Cassandra.toolkit work well, but we have found some to work better than others.
+Below are our recommendations for monitoring, backup, and repair tools.

 ## Our Recommendation: Monitoring
 Cassandra.Toolkit provides instructions and configuration for two ways to do live monitoring.
 The first option is to use [cassandra_exporter](https://github.com/criteo/cassandra_exporter) along with Prometheus and Grafana.
 [Click here to read more about this option](./setup.metrics-monitoring.md#monitoring-metrics-with-prometheus).
 The second option is to use [Datastax MCAC](https://github.com/datastax/metric-collector-for-apache-cassandra).
 For further information on how to use Datastax MCAC with Cassandra.toolkit can be [found here](./setup.metrics-monitoring.md#monitoring-metrics-with-datastax-metric-collector).